Jim Carrey black comedy I Love You Phillip Morris may not get a US cinema release because it contains an explicit gay sex scene.

 Supporters of Pegah Emambakhsh who claimed she would be executed if she was deported back to her homeland, welcomed the Government's change of heart last night after their hard-fought, four-year campaign.

 Ms Emambakhsh came to the UK in 2005 fearing for her life, but last year she lost a court battle to stay in this country.
-Following a high-profile campaign involving gay rights groups, MPs and The Independent, the Home Secretary, Jacqui Smith, agreed to
+Following a high-profile campaign involving gay rights groups, MPs and The Independent, the Home Secretary, Jacqui Smith,

-reconsider her case.
+agreed to reconsider her case.

 Yesterday, Lesley Boulton, of the Friends of Pegah campaign group, said: We have just heard that Pegah has finally been granted refugee status in the UK.
-This is fantastic, wonderful news and a great reward for all the hard work put in to ensure she
+This is fantastic, wonderful news and a great reward for all the hard work put in to

-was not sent back to Iran – so thank you, thank you, thank you.
+ensure she was not sent back to Iran – so thank you, thank you, thank you.
 This has been a long struggle but it is a real vindication of what can be achieved when we all work together.

 Asylum rights groups have been pressing the British Government to introduce a moratorium on returning gay and lesbian refugees to Iran, where homosexuality is still considered a crime.
-But the Home Office made clear last night that it was not prepared to
+But the Home Office made clear last night that it was not

-like Iran and press for an end to abuses, but we do not believe that everyone claiming to be a homosexual from Iran is in need of international protection.
+situation in countries like Iran and press for an end to abuses, but we do not believe that everyone claiming to be a homosexual from Iran is in need of international protection.

 Under Iran's strict Islamic laws, lesbians found guilty of sexual relations can be sentenced to 100 lashes, but for a third offence the punishment is execution.
 Ms Emambakhsh came to the UK after her partner was arrested and sentenced to death by